John Maclean (Scottish socialist): Popular culture

-In his poem "John Maclean (1879-1923)", written in 1934 but only published later in the 1956 edition of Stony Limits and Other Poems, Hugh MacDiarmid railed that "of all Maclean's foes not one was his peer" and described Maclean as "both beautiful and red" in his 1943 poem "Krassivy, Krassivy" This was the inspiration for the title of Krassivy, a 1979 play by Glasgow writer Freddie Anderson.
+In his poem "John Maclean (1879–1923)", written in 1934 but only published later in the 1956 edition of Stony Limits and Other Poems, Hugh MacDiarmid railed that "of all Maclean's foes not one was his peer" and described Maclean as "both beautiful and red" in his 1943 poem "Krassivy, Krassivy" This was the inspiration for the title of Krassivy, a 1979 play by Glasgow writer Freddie Anderson.
 Maclean was eulogised as "the eagle o' the age" and placed in the Scottish pantheon alongside Thomas Muir and William Wallace by Sydney Goodsir Smith in his "Ballant O John Maclean".
 In 1948, MacDiarmid and Smith (among others) gave readings at a "huge mass meeting" at St. Andrew's Hall in Glasgow, organised by the Scottish-USSR Society to mark the 25th Anniversary of his death.
-The Scottish Esperanto poet and novelist John Islay Francis (1924-2012) in his novel La Granda Kaldrono ("The Big Cauldron") published in 1978, describes different attitudes toward the first and the second world wars.
+The Scottish Esperanto poet and novelist John Islay Francis (1924–2012) in his novel La Granda Kaldrono ("The Big Cauldron") published in 1978, describes different attitudes toward the first and the second world wars.
 Among the characters, John Maclean is the only actual one, and has an important role.

 Maclean is the subject of a number of songs.
 Hamish Henderson makes reference to Maclean in the final verse of his "Freedom Come-All-Ye" and his "John Maclean March" was specifically written for the 25th anniversary memorial meeting.
 John Maclean was known as "The Fighting Dominie" and this forms the chorus of Matt McGinn's song "The Ballad of John Maclean".
 He is referenced in several of the tracks on the album Red Clydeside by folk musicians Alistair Hulett and Dave Swarbrick, and also in the song "Rent Strike" by Thee Faction.

 Maclean's life is celebrated in the play The Wrong Side of the Law by Ayrshire writer Norman Deeley, dealing with the political and personal struggles that Maclean faced in his fight to establish socialism in Scotland.

-The Soviet Union (USSR) honoured Maclean with an avenue in central Leningrad - Maklin Prospekt, which ran north from the Fontanka towards the Moika.
+The Soviet Union (USSR) honoured Maclean with an avenue in central Leningrad – Maklin Prospekt, which ran north from the Fontanka towards the Moika.
 It has now, like Leningrad/St Petersburg itself, reverted to its original name, Angliisky Prospekt (English Avenue).

-To mark the 50th anniversary of MacLean's death a 6ft high cairn of Scottish granite was unveiled at Pollokshaws, not far from Maclean’s birthplace.
+To mark the 50th anniversary of MacLean's death in 1973 a 6 ft high cairn of Scottish granite was unveiled at Pollokshaws, not far from Maclean's birthplace.
 Nan and her sister Jean attended the unveiling ceremony.

-The cairn was inscribed: “In memory of John Maclean, born in Pollokshaws on 24th August, 1879, died 30th November, 1923.
+The cairn was inscribed: "In memory of John Maclean, born in Pollokshaws on 24th August 1879, died 30th November 1923.
 Famous pioneer of working-class education.
-He forged the Scottish link in the golden chain of world socialism”.

-At the ceremony, Hugh MacDiarmid described Maclean as “Next to Burns, the greatest-ever Scot”.
+He forged the Scottish link in the golden chain of world socialism".
+At the ceremony, Hugh MacDiarmid described Maclean as "Next to Burns, the greatest-ever Scot".

 In 1979, on the centenary of his birth, the USSR issued a 4 kopeck commemorative postage stamp depicting Maclean in a portrait by Peter Emilevich Bendel.